Classical Physics: Spacetime and Fields: Spacetime

 \subsubsection{Galilean frame of reference and Minkowski tensor}

-At a given point, the nondegenerate ($\textgoth{g}\neq0$) metric tensor can be brought to a diagonal (canonical) form $g_{ik}=\textrm{diag}(\pm1,\pm1,\pm1,\pm1)$. {\em Physical} systems are described by the metric tensor with $\textgoth{g}<0$.
+At a given point, the nondegenerate ($\mathfrak{g}\neq0$) metric tensor can be brought to a diagonal (canonical) form $g_{ik}=\textrm{diag}(\pm1,\pm1,\pm1,\pm1)$. {\em Physical} spacetime is described by the metric tensor with $\mathfrak{g}<0$.
 Without loss of generality, we assume that the canonical form of the metric tensor is

 A frame of reference in which $g_{ik}$ has the canonical form is referred to as {\em Galilean}.
-The transformation (\ref{geofr1}) with (\ref{geofr4}) brings a symmetric affine connection, thus the Christoffel symbols, to zero at a given point without changing the components of the metric tensor because of (\ref{geofr2}).
-Therefore a frame of reference can be both geodesic and Galilean.
-In such {\em locally inertial} frame first derivatives of the metric tensor vanish because of (\ref{Chrsym9}).
+The transformation (\ref{geofr2}) with (\ref{geofr6}) brings a symmetric affine connection, thus the Christoffel symbols, to zero at a given point without changing the components of the metric tensor because of (\ref{geofr4}).
+Therefore, a frame of reference can be locally both geodesic and Galilean.
+Such a frame is called {\em inertial}.
+In this frame, the first derivatives of the metric tensor vanish because of (\ref{Chrsym100}).
 The corresponding metric tensor (\ref{Galfr1}) is referred to as the {\em Minkowski tensor}.
 In a locally inertial frame the coordinates $x^i$, not only the differentials $dx^i$, are components of a contravariant vector.

-In the absence of torsion, spacetime with a vanishing Riemann tensor $P^i_{\phantom{i}klm}=0$ is flat.
+In the absence of torsion, spacetime with a vanishing Riemann tensor $\mathring{R}^i_{\phantom{i}klm}=0$ is flat.
 In the new coordinates $y_a$ (\ref{intcon9}), (\ref{intcon10}) gives

-Therefore in a flat spacetime without torsion one can always find a system of coordinates which is Galilean everywhere.
+Therefore, in a flat spacetime without torsion one can always find a system of coordinates which is Galilean everywhere.